SeldonIO/alibi/doc/source/overview/high_level.md

 **Pros**

 - Generates more interpretable instances that the CEM method
-- Blackbox version of the method doesn't require computing the numerical gradients
+- Black-box version of the method doesn't require computing the numerical gradients
 - Applies to more data-types

 **Cons**